CalebDautel/models/README.md

-Simple Axcelis Model, nothing groundbreaking, but good for practice
+Simple stock models and notes, nothing groundbreaking, but good for practice